Pelumi-Esther/SalesPerformanceAnalysisFor-a-RetailStore/README.md

 ### About Data

-The data analyzed was provided by The Incubator Hub.
+The data analyzed was provided by The Incubator Hub [Download Here](https://docs.google.com/spreadsheets/d/1wICM0no-Tro0hVhZwlUNi8u7bzkOnU-2kxRhH1T8GDA/edit?usp=sharing).
 The dataset contains sales transactions from the 4 different regions the store is located.
 The data originally contained 7 columns and 50001 rows, however, after cleaning the data we are left with 9922 rows and 11 columns.

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |